Find out what the progress is with energy and community energy in Devon in our strategic energy reports

-The Devon Community Energy Impact Report provides an insight into community energy activity in Devon, and was delivered in partnership with Devon County Council and the 23 community energy organisations in the county.
+The Devon Community Energy Impact Report provides an insight into community energy activity in Devon.
+It was delivered in partnership with Devon County Council and the 23 community energy organisations in the county.

 - There are more community energy organisations in Devon than any other county in the UK (23).